NELLIS TAVERN TIMELINE

 1747 - Nellis Tavern building built by Christian, Sr. - Georgian Period.

-1767 - Christian Sr. deeded much of his share of Klock and Nellis Patent
+1767 - Christian Sr. deeded much of his share (213 acres) of Klock and Nellis Patent

 to Christian Jr.